English literature: Modernism: Beginnings (c. 1901–1923)

-Novelists who are not considered modernists include H. G. Wells (1866–1946), John Galsworthy (1867–1933), (Nobel Prize in Literature, 1932) whose works include The Forsyte Saga (1906–21), and E.M.
-Forster's (1879–1970), though Forster's work is "frequently regarded as containing both modernist and Victorian elements".
+Novelists who are not considered modernists include H. G. Wells, John Galsworthy (Nobel Prize in Literature, 1932) whose works include The Forsyte Saga (1906–1921), and E.M.
+Forster, though Forster's work is "frequently regarded as containing both modernist and Victorian elements".
 Forster's most famous work, A Passage to India 1924, reflected challenges to imperialism, while his earlier novels examined the restrictions and hypocrisy of Edwardian society in England.
-The most popular British writer of the early years of the twentieth century was arguably Rudyard Kipling (1865–1936), a highly versatile writer of novels, short stories and poems.
+Carrying over from the nineteenth century, Rudyard Kipling remained arguably the most popular British writer of the early years of the twentieth century.

-In addition to W.B.
-Yeats, other important early modernist poets were the American-born poet T.S.
-Eliot (1888–1965) Eliot became a British citizen in 1927 but was born and educated in America.
-His most famous works are: "Prufrock" (1915), The Waste Land (1922) and Four Quartets (1935–42).
+In addition to W. B. Yeats, other important early modernist poets were the American-born poet T.S.
+Eliot.
+Eliot became a British citizen in 1927 but was born and educated in America.
+His most famous works are: "Prufrock" (1915), The Waste Land (1922) and Four Quartets (1935–1942).

-Amongst the novelists, after Joseph Conrad, other important early modernists include Dorothy Richardson (1873–1957), whose novel Pointed Roof (1915), is one of the earliest examples of the stream of consciousness technique, and D.H.
-Lawrence (1885–1930), who published The Rainbow in 1915—though it was immediately seized by the police—and Women in Love in 1920.
+Amongst the novelists, after Joseph Conrad, other important early modernists include Dorothy Richardson, whose novel Pointed Roof (1915), is one of the earliest examples of the stream of consciousness technique, and D.H.
+Lawrence, who published The Rainbow in 1915—though it was immediately seized by the police—and Women in Love in 1920.
 Then in 1922 Irishman James Joyce's important modernist novel Ulysses appeared.
 Ulysses has been called "a demonstration and summation of the entire movement".